Current Projects

 SIAR - Stable Isotope Analysis in R.

 This on-going project focuses primarily on the development of computational and statistical models for application to stable isotope ecology.
-The main output so far is the development of a Bayesian mixing model for inferring diet from stable isotope analysis of consumer and source tissues.
-This project also includes the new SIBER models for exploring niche width in isotopic d-space.
+The main output so far is the development of a Bayesian mixing model for inferring diet and/or organisms’ niches from stable isotope analysis of consumer and source tissues.